lucassiqueira08/lucassiqueira08/README.md

 Full stack Developer
 --------------------

 I've got a genuine passion for creating digital experiences, and I've even had the chance to lead some awesome developer teams.
-For the past five years, I've been deep in the world of software development, picking up a bunch of skills and working on some pretty cool projects.
+For the past six years, I've been deep in the world of software development, picking up a bunch of skills and working on some pretty cool projects.

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [lucassiqueira.dev@gmail.com](mailto:lucassiqueira.dev@gmail.com)